The aesthetics of misinformation

 REFLECTIONS AND LEARNINGS

-• I have found a new comfort in addressing solutions as an exploration, an opportunity, a point of view, this approach has enabled me to realize that I may not have all the answers or the right ones, but I have something valuable to offer with a perspective and that can also be a valuable solution.
+I have found a new comfort in addressing solutions as an exploration, an opportunity, a point of view.
+This approach has enabled me to realize that I may not have all the answers or the right ones, but I have something valuable to offer with a perspective, and that can also be a valuable solution.

-• This project has enabled me to look at situations as an explorer rather than being oriented towards a solution or even address situations that we can provoke to open discussion and work together to develop “What if’s,” rather than “This is it”.
+This project has enabled me to look at situations as an explorer rather than being oriented towards a solution or even address situations that we can provoke to open discussion and work together to develop “What ifs,” rather than “This is it”.

 Conversation on Digital Ethics with RISE